brclar15/tabCap/bibliography.md

 - Burgess, Jonathan S. The tradition of the Trojan War in Homer and the epic cycle (Johns Hopkins University Press 2001)
 - Davies, Malcom.
 The Epic Cycle (Bristol Classical Press 1989)
 - Dickey, Eleanor.
 Ancient Greek Scholarship (Oxford University Press 2007)
-- Foley, John Miles, and Gejin, Chao.
-Challenges in Comparative Oral Epic (Oral Tradition 2012)
 - Gantz, Timothy.
 Early Greek Myth: A Guide to Literary and Artistic Sources, Vol. 1 & 2 (Johns Hopkins University Press 1996)
 - GiulianiLuca, Image and myth : a history of pictorial narration in Greek art (University of Chicago Press 2013)
-- Haase, Fee-Alexandra.
-An Intertextual Reading of a Myth: Between Poetry, Myth, Cult Topography, and History (AJCN 2007?)
 - Holmberg, Ingrid.
 The Creation of the Ancient Epic Cycle (Oral Tradition 1998) 344-348
 - Lang, Andrew.
 Homer and the Epic (Longmans, Green, and Co.
 1983) 323-348.
 - Manolova, Tzveta.
 Outside the Homeric Lens: The Epic Cycle and the Trojan War Tradition (McGill Classics 2010)